-HBI provides financial and other support to the Center for Urban Initiatives and Research (CUIR) at UWM and other partners to carry out applied research on topics of interest and importance to nonprofit organizations, the nonprofit sector, nonprofit management and leadership, philanthropy and related topics.
-Below are some of the applied research projects recently completed.
+HBI carries out applied research on topics of interest and importance to nonprofit organizations, the nonprofit sector, nonprofit management, and leadership, philanthropy, and related topics.
+Below are some of the applied research projects completed over the years.

 This Wisconsin Nonprofit “Size & Scope” report provides an overview of the State’s nonprofit sector.
 The report is designed to promote an understanding of the importance of Wisconsin’s nonprofit sector to the well-being of Wisconsin’s citizens.